Arrow Icon

 HILTI aimed to modernize their passive firestop training by introducing a VR experience that lets engineers actively assess layout challenges.
 The objective was to create an intuitive, guided simulation that fits within a 30-minute workshop slot — scalable across five localized markets.

-I initiated the concept and led the interaction design as UX Lead — and later took over as Design Team Lead and Acting Creative Director. initiated the concept and led the interaction design as UX Lead, eventually becoming Design Team Lead and Acting Creative Director.
-I also took on Product Owner responsibilities together with the Development Team Lead — structuring the agile delivery system, writing tickets, and aligning UX, tech, and 3D teams for smooth execution.
+I initiated the concept and led the interaction design as UX Lead, later taking over as Design Team Lead and Acting Creative Director.
+Together with the Development Team Lead, I also held Product Owner responsibilities — structuring the agile delivery system, writing tickets, and aligning UX, tech, and 3D teams.

 This case required clarity more than complexity — both in the product, and in the way we worked.